tomaspiaggio/simple-compiler/jflex/jflex-1.7.0/examples/java/README.md

 * `JavaParser.java`
   a simple main class to run the parser (no other useful output though)
 * `TestLexer.java`
-  a simple test driver for the scanner, produces debug output
+  a simple test driver for the Scanner, produces debug output
 * `lexer-output.good`
   Golden output file corresponding to `TestLexer.java`.